jchichignoud/adobe-premiere-projects-navigator/README.md

 ---

 ### INSTRUCTIONS
-- user "refresh" button to get up-to-date list of currently open projects
+- use "refresh" button to get up-to-date list of currently open projects
-- click to X to save and close a project
+- click the X to save and close a project

 ### RECENT FIXES
-- extension check it's closing the right file based on filepath rather than an id that can change when new projects are open
+- extension now checks it's closing the right file based on filepath rather than an id (avoids issues when projects list hasn't been refreshed before using it to close a project)

 ### KNOWN ISSUES
 - Close All and Save All buttons are not functional yet